Sleep Apnea: Symptoms, Causes, and Treatments

 Treatments for sleep apnea

 Undiagnosed sleep apnea can result in various health issues, like difficulty breathing and neurological disorders.
-It’s recommended to diagnose and manage your sleep apnea as soon as possible.
+It’s recommended to diagnose and manage sleep apnea as soon as possible.

 Conservative treatment